axibase/atsd/api/meta/entity/examples/list-entity-metrics-by-persistence.md

-# List Entity Metrics by Persistence Status.
+# List Entity Metrics by Persistence Status

 List metrics for entity `nurswgvml007` that are not stored in the database and are only processed by the rule engine.